Aversiste/ansible-passenger/README.md

 * `passenger_webserver`: Specifies the webserver to be used by passenger.
 Possible values: `apache`, `nginx` and `standalone`.
 Defaults to `standalone`.
 * `passenger_pkgs_state`: Specifies if this role will garantee that the packages are installed or installed and updated.
 Possible values: `installed` and `latest`.
 Defaults to `installed`.
+* `passenger_apt_repository`: Specifies the APT repository used to install passenger.

 License
 -------